MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 As a developer, you will use familiar programming tools to create quantum applications.
 You can start with the language and SDK that you’re most familiar with, such as [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit.portal) or [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq.portal) Python packages, as well as explore and learn the full-featured, built-for-quantum language, Q#.
 With Azure Quantum and the Quantum Development Kit, developers can explore quantum programming and learn more about quantum applications, such as data search, quantum machine learning, or optimization solutions.

-You can build on code and work in your favorite [local development environment](xref:microsoft.quantum.install-qdk.overview), such as Visual Studio and Visual Studio Code, or work directly in the Azure Quantum portal with the [hosted Jupyter notebooks](xref:microsoft.quantum.how-to.notebooks).
+You can build on code and work in your favorite [local development environment](xref:microsoft.quantum.install-qdk.overview), such as Visual Studio and Visual Studio Code, or work directly in the Azure Quantum portal with the [hosted Jupyter Notebooks](xref:microsoft.quantum.how-to.notebooks).

 ### Researchers

 As a researcher, Azure Quantum can help you test your quantum algorithms and theories and efficiently simulate quantum systems such as superconductivity and complex molecular formations.
 Azure Quantum enables you to learn, build, and deploy impactful solutions towards industrial-scale quantum computing, helping you harness quantum computing and benefit from the latest innovations.

-In addition to the default Azure Quantum credit grant of USD 500 per quantum hardware provider, Microsoft offers up to USD 10,000 in Azure Quantum credits towards use of quantum hardware to explore new algorithms, investigate use cases, and experiment with leading hardware platforms.
+In addition to the default Azure Quantum Credit grant of USD 500 per quantum hardware provider, Microsoft offers up to USD 10,000 in Azure Quantum Credits towards use of quantum hardware to explore new algorithms, investigate use cases, and experiment with leading hardware platforms.
 Credits are awarded based on an application’s value to the quantum ecosystem from a research, education, or industry perspective.
 For more information, see [FAQ: Azure Quantum Credits program](xref:microsoft.quantum.credits.credits-faq).

 To learn more about research resources and career opportunities, see the [Microsoft Quantum Computing research area](https://www.microsoft.com/research/research-area/quantum-computing/?facet%5Btax%5D%5Bmsr-research-area%5D%5B0%5D=243138&sort_by=most-recent).

 ### Quantum enthusiasts

 If you are an educator, a student, or quantum enthusiast, Azure Quantum is a great tool for teaching quantum computing and quantum applications.
 You will broaden your learning through the access to the most diverse set of quantum technologies, learn the basics of quantum computing and the quantum programming language Q#, and discover the areas where quantum computers have the potential to make a big impact.
-In addition to using the default USD 500 in Azure Quantum credits for a class project, an [Azure for Students](https://azure.microsoft.com/free/students/) account will jumpstart the learning journey with an additional USD 100 in traditional Azure credits.
+In addition to using the default USD 500 in Azure Quantum Credits for a class project, an [Azure for Students](https://azure.microsoft.com/free/students/) account will jumpstart the learning journey with an additional USD 100 in traditional Azure credits.

 ## Why use quantum computing?

 Quantum computers harness the unique behavior of quantum physics—such as superposition, entanglement, and quantum interference—and apply it to computing.
 This introduces new concepts to traditional programming methods.
 Quantum effects empower quantum computers for calculating exponentially more information and solve more complicated problems.
 When designed to scale, quantum computers will have capabilities that exceed today's most powerful supercomputers.

-With Azure Quantum, you can make use of the advantages of quantum computing today, in a full-stack open cloud ecosystem with access to software, hardware, and pre-built solutions.
+With Azure Quantum, you can make use of the advantages of quantum computing today in a full-stack open cloud ecosystem with access to software, hardware, and pre-built solutions.
 Azure Quantum offers two types of solutions: quantum computing and optimization.

 ### Quantum computing